-As with any health issue, prevention of addiction is far more effective and financially beneficial than treatment.
+As with any health issue, prevention of addiction is far more effective and financially beneficial than treatment after the fact.
 Keeping college students informed of the potential consequences of substance abuse can ensure they are able to make the best decisions for their future.

 Because prevention is so important, it is frequently discussed and researched.
 Data on success rates can be hard to confirm, so many colleges will take multiple preventative measures to see what works.
-Some of the most popular forms of prevention include:
+Some of the most popular forms of college drug abuse prevention include:

 Many laws already exist to limit underage drinking and dangerous substance abuse.
-Enforcing the legal drinking age has shown to be one of the most effective ways to reduce alcohol-related problems.
-Retailers and school administrators can help cut down on the amount of alcohol- and substance-related problems by enforcing these federal laws and campus rules consistently.
+Enforcing the legal drinking age has been one of the most effective ways to reduce alcohol-related problems.
+Retailers and school administrators can help cut down on the amount of alcohol and substance-related problems by enforcing laws and campus rules consistently.

 One way to reduce excessive and underage drinking is through limiting the proximity of bars and liquor stores to each other and to campus.
-Studies have shown that alcohol-related incidents are more common in areas where drink specials are highly advertised, especially when targeting college students.
+Studies have shown that alcohol-related incidents are more common in areas where drink specials are highly advertised, especially when advertising targets college students.

-Many college students drink or do drugs because they believe it will make them more social or sexually desirable.
-When they realize that this is not only untrue, but may in fact have the opposite effect, many college students reduce their use of these substances.
+Many college students drink or do drugs because they believe that they will become more sociable or sexually desirable as a result.
+When they realize that this is not only untrue, but that it may in fact be the opposite of the truth, many college students reduce their use of these substances.

-Perhaps the most underrated method of preventing abuse and addiction is simply talking it out.
+Perhaps the most underrated method of preventing abuse and addiction is by simply talking about it.
 College students are especially vulnerable to the academic and social pressures that can spur substance abuse.
 In many cases, struggling students could benefit greatly from a compassionate friend and a listening ear.

 - Isolation from friends

-- Withdrawing from activities that were once enjoyed
+- Decreased interest in activities that were once enjoyed

 - Sudden spikes in substance abuse